borismus/webaudioapi.com/content/posts/script-processor/index.md

 =====================
 posted: 2013-03-03
 description: >
-  A sample that shows the `ScriptProcessorNode` in action.
+  A sample that shows the ScriptProcessorNode in action.

+This example adds a bit of random noise using a `ScriptProcessorNode`.

 <button onclick="sample.toggle()">Play/Pause</button>